Gabriella439/post-rfc/sotu.md

 **Rating:** Mature

-If you had asked me a few months back I would have rated Haskell immature in this area.
 This rating is based entirely on the recent release of the `stack` package tool by FPComplete which greatly simplifies package installation and dependency management.
 This tool was created in response to a broad survey of existing Haskell users and potential users where `cabal-install` was identified as the single greatest issue for professional Haskell development.

 The `stack` tool is not just good by Haskell standards but excellent even compared to other language package managers.
 Key features include: